Vermont Freshwater Fishing

 - Remove spent fishing line and other materials from Vermont waters and shorelines to reduce entanglement, another major cause of loon deaths.

-- Support continuing loon and other nongame wildlife conservation efforts by donating to the Vermont Nongame Wildlife Fund on your Vermont income tax form or by purchasing a Vermont Conservation License Plates for your vehicle.
+- Support continuing loon and other nongame wildlife conservation efforts by: donating to the Vermont Nongame Wildlife Fund on your Vermont income tax form; by purchasing Vermont Conservation license plates for your vehicle; or by purchasing a Vermont Habitat Stamp.

 Preventing Human Lead Exposure From Fishing Sinkers